windows-server-2003/GodMode9/README.md

 ## Credits
-This mod cannot made without original [GodMode9](https://gitub.com/d0k3/GodMode9).
+This mod cannot be made without original [GodMode9](https://gitub.com/d0k3/GodMode9).
 Thanks for all contribution to it.
 * **d0k3**, for originally developing GodMode9
 * **Archshift**, for providing the base project infrastructure
 * **Normmatt**, for sdmmc.c / sdmmc.h and gamecart code, and for being of great help on countless other occasions